 14-277.2.
 Weapons at parades, etc., prohibited

-Open carry is required, and lawful, for all knives.
+Open carry is lawful, for all knives.
 Concealed carry for any bowie knife, dirk, dagger, or razor is unlawful.
 It is uncertain whether non-ordinary pocketknives are similarly restricted.
 See discussion below.
-An exception allows concealed carry for weapons in general at state-owned rest areas, rest stops along the highways, and State-owned hunting and fishing reservations. § 14-269.4 (5)
+An exception allows concealed carry of weapons in general at state-owned rest areas, rest stops along the highways, and State-owned hunting and fishing reservations. § 14-269.4 (5)

 Restrictions on Sale or Transfer:

 It is unlawful to sell or furnish a “bowie knife” or “dirk” to a minor § 14-315.
-It is also unlawful to sell or transfer a ballistic knife.
+It is also unlawful to sell or transfer a ballistic knife to anyone.

 Restrictions on Carry in Specific Locations/Circumstances:

 It is unlawful to possess or carry, openly or concealed, any bowie knife, switchblade, dirk, dagger or other pointed or sharp-edged instrument on school property.
-It also unlawful to cause, encourage, or aid any minor to do so.
-School property includes K through 12, trade schools, colleges and universities. § 14-269.2 This same class of knives may not be possessed by spectators or persons participating in any parade, funeral procession, picket line, or demonstration upon any private health care facility or on public property.
+It is also unlawful to cause, encourage, or aid any minor to do so.
+School property includes K through 12, trade schools, colleges, and universities. § 14-269.2 This same class of knives may not be possessed by spectators or persons participating in any parade, funeral procession, picket line, or demonstration upon any private health care facility or on public property.

 This section does not apply to an ordinary pocket knife carried in a closed position.
 As used in this section, “ordinary pocket knife” means a small knife, designed for carrying in a pocket or purse, that has its cutting edge and point entirely enclosed by its handle, and that may not be opened by a throwing, explosive, or spring action.